Top Chef: Basic format

 Top Chef is a cooking show that uses a progressive elimination format.
 The beginning of each season starts with twelve to nineteen professional chefs selected through auditions.
 The chefs are brought to the season's host city or state, which typically inspires themes throughout the season.
-The chefs live in a provided apartment or house during the season, with limited access to outside communication.
-The chefs participate in each episode in a Quickfire Challenge and an Elimination Challenge (described below).
+The chefs live in a provided apartment, house, or hotel during the season, with limited access to outside communication.
+In each episode, the chefs participate in a Quickfire Challenge and an Elimination Challenge (described below).
 The winner of the Quickfire Challenge is typically granted immunity from elimination, a prize, or another benefit for the following Elimination Challenge.
 As the name suggests, the loser of the Elimination Challenge is eliminated from the competition.
 This format continues until two or three chefs remain.
-Each finalist is challenged to create a full-course meal; the chef with the best meal, as determined by the judges, is declared the "Top Chef" of the season.
+Each finalist is then challenged to create a full-course meal; the chef with the best meal, as determined by the judges, is declared the "Top Chef".
 Towards the end of the season, when only four or five chefs remain, the show moves to another location to finish out the competition.

 In the Quickfire Challenge, chefs must cook a dish that meets certain requirements (for example, using specific ingredients or inspiring a particular taste) or participate in a culinary-related challenge (for example, a mise en place relay race or a taste testing contest).
 They are usually given an hour or less to complete these tasks.
 The Quickfire Challenge traditionally begins with the host saying, "Your time starts now," and ends with the host saying, "Hands up, utensils down."
 A guest judge selects one or more chefs as the best in the challenge.
 Early in the season, the winning chef(s) are granted immunity from the episode's Elimination Challenge.
 As the number of contestants dwindles, immunity is withdrawn, and instead, the winner receives an advantage (such as being the team leader for a team challenge or getting the first pick of ingredients) or a prize (such as chef's knives, wine, or cash).
-To emphasize the culture and environment of Season 6's Las Vegas setting, the show introduced "High-stakes Quickfire Challenges," which feature extravagant rewards, usually a large cash prize upwards of US$10,000.
+To emphasize the culture and environment of Season 6's Las Vegas setting, the show introduced "High-stakes Quickfire Challenges", which feature extravagant rewards, usually a large cash prize upwards of US$10,000.
 High-stakes Quickfire Challenges continued onward in further seasons.
-Season 12 of Top Chef introduced the "Sudden Death Quickfire Challenge," where the chef with the least successful dish faces immediate elimination unless they win a cook-off against another competitor.
+Season 12 of Top Chef introduced the "Sudden Death Quickfire Challenge", where the chef with the least successful dish faces immediate elimination unless they win a cook-off against another competitor.